miesogaard/cupcollection/README.md

 **Welcome to this repository!** <br/>
 This one is for displaying a collectionof cups with pictures of each cup as well as a csv-fil containing data on the cups

-You can find the pictures in the "pictures" folder.
+You can find the pictures in the "pictures" folder. <br/>

+The dataset of the cup collection contains following variables: <rb/>

 - **ID** : A unique number for each cup <br/>
 - **height_cm** : The height of each cup (in centimeter) <br/>